-- · DNS proxy settings: - DNS Proxy Name: Name of the DNS Proxy. - Interfaces to intercept DNS requests: The interfaces on which the DNS requests are intercepted.
-Only trusted interfaces are allowed. - Default DNS Server for all traffic: The default DNS server to which the DNS requests is forwarded, if none of the applications match in the DNS forwarder look-up. - App specific DNS Forwarding rules: - Application: Applications for which DNS requests have to be forwarded to the selected DNS server. - DNS Server: The DNS server that the DNS request is forwarded to for the specified application.
+- DNS proxy settings: - DNS Proxy Name: Name of the DNS Proxy. - Interfaces to intercept DNS requests: The interfaces on which the DNS requests are intercepted.
+Only trusted interfaces are allowed. - Default DNS Server for all traffic: The default DNS server to which the DNS requests is forwarded, if none of the applications match in the DNS forwarder look-up. - IPv4 Default DNS Service: The IPv4 default DNS service to which the DNS requests are forwarded, if none of the applications match in the DNS forwarder look-up. - IPv6 Default DNS Service: The IPv6 default DNS service to which the DNS requests are forwarded, if none of the applications match in the DNS forwarder look-up. - App specific DNS Forwarding rules: - Application: Applications for which DNS requests have to be forwarded to the selected DNS server.

+- IPv4 DNS Service: The IPv4 DNS service that the DNS request is forwarded to for the specified application. - IPv6 DNS Service: The IPv6 DNS service that the DNS request is forwarded to for the specified application.